-If the turning cycles are executed with M144, or M128, the angles of the tool to the contour change.
-The control automatically takes these modifications into account and thus also monitors the machining in an inclined state.
+If you execute turning cycles with M144, FUNCTION TCPM, or M128, then the angles of the tool relative to the contour will change.
+The control automatically takes these modifications into account and therefore also monitors the inclined machining operation.

 - Recessing cycles and threading cycles can be run with inclined machining only if the tool is at a right angle (+90°, or -90°). - Tool compensation FUNCTION TURNDATA CORR-TCS is always effective in the tool coordinate system, even during inclined machining.